MicrosoftDocs/defender-docs/defender-endpoint/mac-jamfpro-policies.md

 ## Configuration profile scope

-JAMF requires you to define a set of machines for a configuration profile.
+JamF requires you to define a set of machines for a configuration profile.
 You need to make sure that all machines receiving Defender's package, also receive *all* configuration profiles listed above.

 > [!WARNING]
 > JAMF supports Smart Computer Groups that allow deploying, such as configuration profiles or policies to all machines matching certain criteria evaluated dynamically.